 Whether it’s your first choice or you are contemplating a career change, recent meta-analysis research (2017) from Indiana University in USA by Whiston, Mitts & Wright should give you confidence that seeking career support is a critical ingredient to career choice.

 At our recent May 2018 CDAA careers conference in Hobart, Professor Susan Whiston from the Department of Counselling and Educational Psychology presented her research on the critical ingredients for making effective career choices.

-The research tells us that the critical ingredients when you are making career choices today are:
+The research tells us that the critical ingredients today are: